 Otherwise, our listed activities are generally covered automatically.

-Exclusions do apply, so check the PDS for details.
+Exclusions do apply, so check the Policy Wording for details.

 We’d love to help you out with any activities that you’re undertaking - but some activities are just simply too dangerous for us to take the risk of being your insurer.
 If you’re about to go away and you’re not sure whether we cover a particular activity, then please contact us so we can help you.

 As long as you’re bungee jumping with an accredited instructor and you follow all instructions regarding safety equipment, then you’ll be covered.

 Generally, you’ll be covered, but there are certain conditions you have to meet.
 If you’re the person riding the moped/scooter/motorcycle, then you’ll need an New Zealand motorcycle or drivers license.
 If you’re a passenger travelling on a moped/scooter/motorcycle, the person who is in control of the vehicle needs to hold a current motorcycle license valid for the country you are travelling in.